Black-Kamelia/Sprinkler/utils/README.md

 ### VariableDelimiter

-Before going more in depth regarding the different interpolation functions overloads, let's first introduce the `VariableDelimiter` class, which allow to specify the start and end sequences delimiting the variables in the string.
+Before going more in depth regarding the different interpolation functions overloads, let's first introduce the `VariableDelimiter` class, which allows one to specify the start and end sequences delimiting the variables in the string.
 Delimiters can be instantiated through the `VariableDelimiter.create(start: String, end: String)` factory function.

 Both start and end sequences can be composed of almost any character, but must follow the following rules:
 - They cannot be blank (meaning empty or only composed of whitespace characters) ;